ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 - Enable inventory tracking across all stores and substores
 - Allow stock transfers between stores with logging
 - Support identifiers to track where medicine is stored within a store (e.g., shelf number, bin location)
+- Implement stock transfers from main store to substores based on intents/requests from substores
+- Support inventory management for all hospital consumables (e.g., detergents, chairs, bins, bed sheets) in the main store
+- Enable transfer of non-medical items to corresponding departments and track in their inventory

 ### 2. Inventory Management